kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

-# Do networks really need so many different feature maps for deep learning ?
+# Optimization targets MobileNetV2/3

 ## Introduction

-* This project aims to explore how to use feature maps efficiently.
+* This project aims to improve the efficiency of MobileNetV2/3.

-- A new free operation ` Reuse` is proposed to replace the 1x1 convolution for increasing the dimension of feature map.

-- We applied our new proposed operation on three well-known networks, they are ` MobileNetV2` ` MobileNetV3` ` SqueezeNet`

-- The datasets we have already used by now are ` cifar10`  ` cifar100`  `tiny-imagenet `

-* We are further testing models with our proposed free operation `Reuse` on dataset `Imagenet`
+- The related datasets are Cifar10/100 and ImageNet.
+The corresponding task is Image-Classification.

+- We have a very simple idea.
+Based on this idea, we proposed several different cheap operations.
+By using theses cheap operations to modify the target models MobileNetV2/3, we achieve a maximum 2.42% improvement, for the image classification task on Cifar100, while the parameters’ cost is reduced by up to 47%.
+Furthermore, we investigate experiments on large scale dataset ImageNet.
+The models we modified from MobileNetV3 with our cheap operations also bring a performance improvement on ImageNet.

 ## Environment